A Multilevel Monte Carlo Estimator for Matrix Multiplication: Inner product

 where

 \end{theorem}

-Typically we may to approximate the expectation using a standard MC method that simulates $\mathbb{E}_{\mathbf{a},\mathbf{b}}[f(\mathbf{a}^T\mathbf{b})]$.
-The quantity of interest, say $P$, can then be estimated by \eqref{eqn:innersketch} with a uniform probability \eqref{eqn:unique} and MC as
+Typically one may consider approximating the expectation using a standard MC method that simulates $\mathbb{E}_{\mathbf{a},\mathbf{b}}[f(\mathbf{a}^T\mathbf{b})]$.
+In this instance, the quantity of interest, say $P$, can then be estimated by \eqref{eqn:innersketch} with a uniform probability \eqref{eqn:unique} and MC as

-where $N$ is the number of realizations for $M^L$ many index samples.
-The mean square error (MSE) for the estimate $\hat P$ would be
+where $N$ is the number of realisations for $M^L$ many index samples { or equivalently, an index sequence of length $M^L$}.
+In this case the mean square error (MSE) for the estimate $\hat P$ turns out to be

 where $\mathbb{E}$, and also $\mathbb{V}$ that appears in the sequel, (without subscripts) denote respectively the expectation and the variance under $\mathcal{L}_{\mathbf{a}}$, $\mathcal{L}_{\mathbf{b}}$ and $\xi^{u}$.
 The last term in \eqref{eqn:mse1}, for a fixed $L$, characterizes the bias and can be bounded by